Aphinith/aphinith.github.io/_posts/2016-08-21-heroku-deployment.markdown

 Have a node.js (javascript) app that needs deployment?
 Well Heroku is here to do just that for you, but before we get started, you will need to [create a Heroku account](https://www.heroku.com/) and then download and install the [Heroku toolbelt](https://toolbelt.heroku.com/) which will give you access to the Heroku CLI.

-Once you have installed the toolbelt, open your terminal and type in **heroku**.
+Once you have installed the toolbelt, open your terminal and type in
+{% highlight %}
+**heroku**
+{% endhighlight %}
 Dependencies for the toolbelt will begin to install.
-Once that is complete, type in your terminal **heroku login** and enter your credentials.
+Once that is complete, type in your terminal
+{% highlight html %}
+**heroku login**
+{% endhighlight %}
+and enter your credentials.
 Your CLI should be all set to go now.
 Let's move on to your app to configure it for deployment.

 Let's first configure your server file, which is usually named index.js or server.js.
 The only thing that you need to have here is to set your port to **process.env.PORT**.